HomebrewHeroes/FanTDB/README.md

-# FanTDB
+# The Games TDB Fanmade Database

-They didn't, so I did.
+"They didn't, so I did."

+## Description
+A fanmade database inspired by GameTDB, where users can contribute custom game entries with titles, regions, and images.